 Many people don’t realize they are at risk for skin cancer in the winter, especially if they are around snow or at a higher elevation.
 But when outside under the sun you need to protect your skin.
 Professional skier and three-time Olympic medalist Julia Mancuso is serving as a SPOTlighter with the American Academy of Dermatology’s SPOT Skin Cancer initiative, helping get the word out about skin cancer prevention and detection.
 Winter can wreak havoc on your skin — making it dry, itchy, and irritated.
 And it can feel like there’s no escape: Cold, blustery conditions outside can leave your skin feeling raw, while indoor heat zaps moisture from the air and from your skin.

-Julia shares some suggestions for protecting your skin while on the slopes.
+Julia Mancuso shares some suggestions tp protect your skin while on the slopes.

 1. Put sunscreen on 15 minutes before going outdoors.

 2. When selecting a sunscreen, choose a product SPF 30 or greater with broad-spectrum (UVA and UVB) protection.

 3. Make sunscreen a part of your ski gear bag.

 4. Always protect your nose and wear zinc oxide.